 Remember that if the oil is too hot, the bread will brown too quickly and the center may remain raw.
 Meanwhile, the dough will absorb a large quantity of oil and be greasy upon cooling when the oil is too cold.
 Gently transfer the dough one by one into the hot oil.
 Keep flipping the dough over to get a nice uniform roundness and encourages initial upward expansion and cook for about 4-5 minutes or until golden brown and crispy.
 Remove from the oil and transfer to the wire rack or paper towels while it cools.

-These Curry Bread is absolutely delicious right after it is made.
-If you have leftover, you can refrigerate and reheat with microwave.
+This Curry Bread is absolutely delicious right after it is made.
+If you have leftover, you can refrigerate and reheat in a microwave.

 Tips For Making Curry Bread

-Below are some important tips I learnt from making Curry Bread
+Below are some important tips I learned from making Curry Bread